obniz/obniz/doc/ble-peripheral.md

 ```

 ## characteristic.onreadfromremote(address)
-callback of characteristic read by external device
+This is a callback function used when characteristic is read by an external device.

 ```Javascript